YifeiXu0829/crtp-matching-engine-simulator-framework/README.md

   }
   ```
 ## User-defined Component Example
+  If any of the existing components can't satisfy a user's need, one can define their own type (book, order or matching_policy)

 ## Build and Run
   this project uses Cmake (requires minimum version of 3.5.0) to build, and a build script is provided.